Please screenshot this page and send it to info@mim-essay.com

 Conclusion

 While the GMAT score holds weight in the Stanford MBA application, it's just one facet of a multifaceted evaluation process.
 Stanford seeks diverse, dynamic candidates who bring more than just test scores.
 So, if you're eyeing that Stanford MBA, remember: your journey doesn't end with a number.
-It's about showcasing your unique strengths, experiences, and aspirations.
-Embrace the challenge, amplify your story, and unlock the door to a transformative educational journey at one of the world's most prestigious institutions.
+It's about showcasing your unique strengths, experiences, and aspirations as getting into the top MBA Colleges in USA has their own challenges.

 Do I need to submit a GMAT score for Stanford's MBA program?